Management IgnitionIgnite the potential in your team

 For your team member

-Structured feedback note in your chosen tone — Empathetic or Direct — with an invitation to discuss next steps
+Structured feedback note in your chosen tone with an invitation to discuss next steps

 Coaching notes for you

-How to open the conversation, hold the difficult moment, and close with commitment
+How to open, hold the difficult moment, and close with commitment

 For your team member